Williamsburg Real Estate Market Trends

 What is the median sale price and median price per sq ft in Williamsburg?

-In October, the median home sale price in Williamsburg was $1.3M, a 24.1% increase year-over-year.
-A total of 32 properties changed hands, representing a 27.3% contraction compared to the same month last year.
-The median price per square foot as of October was $1,406, a -2.7% YoY change.
-In Brooklyn, the median home sale price was $815K.
+The median home sale price in Williamsburg as of April was $1.2M, down 27.1% year-over-year.
+A total of 57 assets were sold, representing a 18.8% growth compared to April last year.
+The median price per square foot was $1,311, a 17.8% YoY change.
+In April, the median home sale price in Brooklyn was $850K.

 Williamsburg Median Sale Price